 "synopsis" may belong to another edition of this title.

 paperback.
-Condition: Good.
+Condition: Very Good.
 Connecting readers with great books since 1972!
-Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
+Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_393830156
+Seller Inventory # S_476772987

 Seller: SHIMEDIA, Brooklyn, NY, U.S.A.